 While leathers are sourced from many different animals, the most common is from the hides of cattle.
 As for leather couches, most of the best quality leathers are made from the hides of steer (a male cow), with the leather commonly known as 'steerhide'.

-The process of creating leather from animal skins (or 'hides') is a fairly elaborate process; skins are first washed and treated with chemicals to remove bacteria and hairs, while then undergoing a process known as 'tanning' to strengthen the material and turn into the leather used in our homes today.
+The process of creating leather from animal skins (or 'hides') is fairly elaborate.
+Skins are first washed and treated with chemicals to remove bacteria and hairs, while then undergoing a process known as 'tanning' to strengthen the material and turn it into the leather used in our homes today.

-I initially learned of some of this information reading some of the posts over at the My Furniture Forum, which is a highly recommended resource.
+I initially learned of some of this information reading some of the posts at the My Furniture Forum, a highly recommended resource.

 Where Is Leather Produced?

 China, Italy, and Brazil are the top three in terms of worldwide leather production.
-Now note this involves all types of leathers, thus for leather sofas, it typically comes down to China, Italy, Germany and Belgium.
+Note that this involves all types of leathers, thus for leather sofas, it typically comes down to China, Italy, Germany and Belgium.

 The finest hides come out of the north of Germany and Belgium, as the cows are pampered there and the tanneries don't salt the hides for transport, they use refrigerated trucks for transport.

 What Is The Process Of Tanning Leather?

-Leather gets its start as leftover hides from the meat industry are sent to the leather factories (often known as 'tanneries'.
+Leather tanning starts as leftover animal hides from the meat industry that are sent to leather factories (often known as 'tanneries').
 These hides are inspected for quality and then brought to the tanning facilities.

-The hides are then removed from the drums as the excess fats are stripped from the backs of the skins.
+The animal hides are then removed from the drums as the excess fats are stripped from the backs of the skins.
 Note that excess fat from hides is commonly used to make bio-fuels and as gelatins for food consumption.

 As shown in the above video, after the first portion of the tanning process is complete, the hides are then re-inserted into the large drums for dyeing and re-tanning.

 What Types Of Leathers Are Used For Sofas?